ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

 approach.

-A simple improvement might then be to replace Quicksort with a faster sort for small numbers, say Insertion Sort or Selection Sort.
+A simple improvement might then be to replace Quicksort with a faster sort for small subarrays, say Insertion Sort or Selection Sort.
 However, there is an even better---and still simpler---optimization.
 When Quicksort partitions are below a certain size, do nothing!
 The values within that partition will be out of order.